Self-Driving Car Sensors: An Informative Guide to How Autonomous Vehicles Detect the Road

 • Mapping and navigation tools

-Below is a simplified comparison of common sensor technologies used in autonomous vehicles.
+Below is a simplified comparison of key sensors used in autonomous vehicles:

 Sensor TypeKey FunctionStrengthsLimitations

-CamerasRecognize visual elementsDetect colors, signs, and lane markingsSensitive to lighting conditions
+CamerasRecognize visual elementsDetect colors, signs, lane markingsSensitive to lighting conditions

-Ultrasonic SensorsDetect nearby obstaclesEffective for short-range detectionLimited distance range
+Ultrasonic SensorsDetect nearby obstaclesEffective for short-range detectionLimited range

 Sensor LocationCoverage AreaTypical Use